isaacphi/website/_posts/2014-06-30-pheedloop.md

 Lately I have been helping out with [PheedLoop](http://pheedloop.com).
 It's been fun, challenging, and rewarding all at the same time.
-I really love the product and the team and thanks to our kind mentors and early adopters, it has been exciting and exhilerating so far.
+I really love the product and the team and thanks to our kind mentors and early adopters, it has been exciting and exhilarating so far.

 ![Homepage]({{site.url}}/img/postpics/pheedloop_dash.png)